Alert

 Administrative tasks

-If not already on file, ask the employer to complete Employer's Physical Demands Analysis (C545) form and provide a copy of the worker's job description.
+If not already on file, ask the employer to provide a copy of the worker's job description and complete the physical demands analysis form, either:

 To request clarification from the treatment provider, send the Request Medical on Modified Work VR Non-VSCVisiting specialist clinic (SP063A) letter or the appropriate SP006 series letter.